Section Image

 • 2 Baths

-Check out our Pulsar floorplan.
-This beautifully designed 3-bedroom home offers an open concept throughout the living room, dining room and kitchen.
+Be the first to buy in our New Phase 3!
+Check out our Firefly floorplan.
+This beautifully designed 4-bedroom ranch home offers an open concept throughout the living room, dining room and kitchen.
 The kitchen is complete with stainless steel appliances, white cabinets and granite countertops.
-At the end of your day, kick your feet back and relax in your private backyard perfect for entertaining, pets or playtime.
-REFRIGERATOR/WASHER/DRYER
+Let's not forget the Pinterest worthy pantry and generous island.
+This home features a spacious primary

 Myleka Martin Starlight Homes NC LLC